Menachem Mendel Schneerson: Israel

 Schneerson publicly expressed his view that the safety and stability of Israel were in the best interests of the United States, calling Israel the front line against those who want the anti-Western nations to succeed.
 He was opposed to land for peace, which he called an "illusion of peace," saying that it would not save lives, but harm lives.
-Schneerson stated that this position was not based on nationalistic or other religious reasons, but purely out of concern for human life.
-Benjamin Netanyahu said that, while he was serving as Israel's ambassador to the United Nations in 1984, Schneerson told him: "You will be serving in a house of darkness, but remember that even in the darkest place, the light of a single candle can be seen far and wide ..."
-Netanyahu later retold this episode in a speech at the General Assembly, on September 23, 2011.
+Schneerson stated that this position was not based on nationalist or other religious reasons, but solely on concern for human life.
+Benjamin Netanyahu said that, while he was serving as the Permanent Representative of Israel to the United Nations in 1984, Schneerson told him: "You will be serving in a house of darkness, but remember that even in the darkest place, the light of a single candle can be seen far and wide."
+Netanyahu retold this episode in a speech at the United Nations General Assembly on September 23, 2011.

-Just before the outbreak of the Six-Day War, Schneerson called for a global Tefillin campaign to see that Jews observe the Mitzvah of wearing Tefillin as a means of ensuring divine protection against Israel's enemies.
+Just before the outbreak of the Six-Day War, Schneerson called for a global Tefillin campaign to see that Jews observe the mitzvah of wearing Tefillin as a means of ensuring divine protection against Israel's enemies.
 Speaking to a crowd of thousands of people on May 28, 1967, only a few days before the outbreak of the war, he assured the world that Israel would be victorious.
-He said Israel had no need to fear as God was with them, quoting the verse, "the Guardian of Israel neither sleeps nor slumbers".
-Within the Haredi community, criticism of the campaign was voiced at the Agudat Israel convention of 1968.
+He said Israel did not need to fear because God was with them, quoting the verse, "the Guardian of Israel neither slumbers nor sleeps".
+Within the Haredi community, criticism of the campaign was voiced at the Agudat Yisrael convention of 1968.
 However, following the incident, Yitzchok Hutner, a prominent Orthodox rabbi who had corresponded with Schneersohn in the past, wrote to Schneerson privately, distancing himself from the convention.
 Hutner wrote that he had not been at the convention and asked forgiveness for any pain his earlier letters (discussing halachic issues regarding the tefillin campaign) may have caused.

-After the Operation Entebbe rescue, in a public talk on August 16, 1976, Schneerson applauded the courage and selflessness of the IDF, "who flew thousands of miles, putting their lives in danger for the sole purpose of possibly saving the lives of tens of Jews."
+After the Entebbe raid, in a public talk on August 16, 1976, Schneerson applauded the courage and selflessness of the Israel Defense Forces, "who flew thousands of miles, putting their lives in danger for the sole purpose of possibly saving the lives of tens of Jews."
 He said: "their portion in the Hereafter is guaranteed."
-He was later vilified by ultra-Haredi rabbis for publicly praising the courage of the IDF and suggesting that God chose them as a medium through which he would send deliverance to the Jewish people.
-Schneerson protested vehemently against those elements within the ultra-Haredi society who sought to undermine the motivations and actions of the soldiers.
+Haredi rabbis later vilified him for publicly praising the courage of the IDF and suggesting that God chose them as a medium through which he would send deliverance to the Jewish people.
+Schneerson protested vehemently against those elements within the ultra-Haredi society who sought to undermine the soldiers' motivations and actions.

-Schneerson opposed Israel returning any territory captured in the Six Day War.
+Schneerson opposed Israel returning any territory captured in the Six-Day War.